fengxia41103/myblog/content/thoughts/society.md

 3. Why yous being _scientific_ is therefore better than [blank, fill in whatever you are arguing about]?

 Exactly.
 Science is not a catch-all phrase.
-It does **implies** a way of thinking (through experiment and quantification), which is being highly regarded by current human race.
+It does **requires** a way of thinking (through experiment and quantification), which is being highly regarded by current human race.
 But objectively speaking, it is on an equal footing with other views of this world.
+I think its power lies in two folds, which makes it a implementation (for the time being, my life for sure):

+1. its **much-more-likely-to-be-true** predictability than other methods on a day-to-day minute-to-minute basis.
+2. its ability to **uncover more of what we didn't and don't know**, eg. was the earth round, or flat?  how to identify a place on the earth globe (using a tuple of longitude and latitude numbers.)

-I think its power lies in its much-more-likely-to-be-true predictability than other methods on a day-to-day minute-to-minute basis.
-But when somebody claiming his is scientific without addressing the above three questions, s/he is lying, abusing this word, and is exactly being unscientific.
+But when somebody claiming
+his is scientific without addressing the above three questions, he is lying, abusing this word, and is exactly being unscientific.

 # hate vs. love